madelinekinnaird/instagram-sentiment-tutorial/README.md

 ```
 Instaloader's [documentation](https://instaloader.github.io/) is pretty good and if you plan to work with a lot of Instagram data it is a worthwhile read.

-For getting started, the simplest way to set up Instaloader is through the command line and using an account username and password:
+For getting started, the simplest way to set up Instaloader is through the command line and using an account username and password (below).
+This method does work but I have found lots of issues to arise, especially if you are scraping large amounts of data.
+A more robust way to authenticate and load a saved Instagram session through firefox.
+I'll walk through this in the next section.
 ```python
 import instaloader